reSHARMA/AC4A/tasks.md

 - [ ] 2.
 I'm planning a business trip to London with several meetings.
 I need to schedule the meetings, book travel arrangements, and pay with my business card.
 Can you help me organize everything?
 - [ ] 3.
 I'm planning a vacation to Hawaii.
 I need to check my vacation dates, book flights and activities, and pay with my personal card.
 Can you help me plan this trip?
 - [ ] 4.
 I want to book a cruise vacation.
 I need to check my calendar availability, book the cruise and add-ons, and pay with my stored card.
 Can you help me with this?
-- [ ] 5.
-I'm planning a multi-city business trip to New York, Chicago, and Los Angeles.
-I need to schedule meetings in each city, book flights and hotels, and pay with my corporate card.
-Can you help me coordinate this?
+- [x] 5.
+I'm planning a multi-city business trip to New York, Chicago, and Los Angeles in December.
+I need to schedule meetings in each city, book flights and hotels, and pay with my corporate card and go with the cheapest options.
+Search, book and pay using my Amex Gold Card; I'm flexible with the dates.
+Add each booking in my calendar.
 - [x] 6.
 Can you book cruise to alaska for July based on the constraints on my calendar?
 Book and pay using my venture x card and add it to my calendar.

 ### Calendar + Wallet + Contact Manager